Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 It's easy to build a layering system.

-So let's take a close look at what works for female hikers.
+So let's take a close look at what really works on the trail for female hikers.

 So what's more fundamental than the fabric you pull on to cover your private areas?